Madhan1988/A2B-Cafe-s/README.md

 Intelligent Recipe Navigator with Algorithmic Insights – Flask project using Graph Theory, Backtracking, and Greedy Algorithms.

-# 🍲 FlavorGraph: Intelligent Recipe Navigator
+# 🍲 A2B Cafe's: Intelligent Recipe Navigator

 **FlavorGraph** is an intelligent recipe suggestion system that helps users discover recipes based on available ingredients.
 It leverages **Graph Theory, Backtracking, and Greedy Algorithms** to efficiently recommend dishes, highlight missing items, and suggest substitutions.